gwax/www-gwax/posts/2004/05/i-really-like-trees.rst

 fair amount of time combing the wooded areas in my region for seedlings and small trees that seem to be of a variety that would later be pleasant.
-These seedlings will then be transplanted to the pots and I will begin careful maintenace of them.
+These seedlings will then be transplanted to the pots and I will begin careful maintenance of them.
 I suspect that I will go out browsing for trees on a number of occasions so as to get some of the breeds that come about later in the season.
 Hopefully I will obtain between ten and forty small trees to take care of.